Derby Line–Rock Island Border Crossing: Derby Line

 The current U.S.-bound port of entry was built in the 1960s and encompasses four inspection lanes.
 CBP sometimes calls this border station "Derby Line I-91" to avoid confusion with the crossing on U.S. Route 5.
 The facility is in the middle of a multi-year renovation project that will increase the processing capabilities while reducing its ecological footprint.

-In Popular Culture
+In popular culture

 This border crossing was featured in the Neil Currie novel The Stanstead Incident which is a fictional account involving Canadian domestic terrorism.